kaczmarj/HIPPO/README.md

     return probs

 # Find the 1% highest effect patches.
-These are the patches that,
-# when removed, drop the probability of metastasis the most.
+These are the patches that, when removed, drop the probability
-# The `results` variable is a dictionary with.... results of the search!
+# of metastasis the most.
+The `results` variable is a dictionary with.... results of the search!
+# The model outputs in `results["model_outputs"]` correspond to the results after removing the patches
+# in `results["ablated_patches"][:k]`.
 num_rounds = math.ceil(len(features) * 0.01)
 results = hippo.greedy_search(
     features=features,